marionettejs/backbone.eventbinder/readme.md

 events to be grouped together and unbound with a single call during the clean-up of an object that is bound to the events.

+Ultimately, the EventBinder calls back to the standard Backbone `on` method of the object for which events are being handled.
+The benefit of using the EventBinder then, is that you no longer have to manually manage calling `off` for each of these events, and you can safely use anonymous callback functions as event arguments and stil be able to unbind them when needed.

 ### Bind Events

+The basic syntax for binding events is to use the `bindTo` method which follows the path of Backbone's `on` method for events, but adds one parameter to the beginning of the method call: the object that triggers the event.

+For example, if you have a model that you want to listen for events from, you can use the EventBinder to manage the event for you:

 ```js
 var binder = new Backbone.EventBinder();